 Projects

-Verification and Synthesis of Formal Methods
+Testing and Synthesis of Formal Methods

 Modeling languages can greatly increase the reliability of software systems.
 Unfortunately, modeling languages are hard to develop in, which brings us to a double edge sword: the software model needs to be correct in order to actually verify the software system.
 We investigate techniques to both test software models (in all their declarative execution weirdness) and even synthesize key portions of the model for the user.

-Testing tools for Alloy
+Testing Tools for Alloy

-- MuAlloy: Mutation testing tool for Alloy
+• MuAlloy: Mutation testing tool for Alloy (updated to support linear temporal logic).

-Synthesis tools for Alloy
+Synthesis Tools for Alloy

-- ARepair: Tool for automated repair of Alloy models.
+• ARepair: Tool for automated repair of Alloy models.
 The tool firsts performs fault localization to narrow in on the buggy portion of the model, then uses synthesis techniques to fix the model.

-- ASketch: Tool to synthesize parts of an Alloy model using sketching.
+• ASketch: Tool to synthesize parts of an Alloy model using sketching.

 Testing Tools for Prolog

-- ProFl: Tool for automated fault localization of Prolog models.
+• ProFl: Tool for automated fault localization of Prolog models.

 Model-Based Testing of Systems